The electric car and nuclear industry - what's happening?

 However, global warming risks and industrial development factors will change the profile over the coming decades.
 Nuclear power is set to double, wind and solar to become the main source of energy, and fossil fuels to be minimised and used only in exceptional cases.
 Only in this way will risks be reduced.

 V. Astromskas provided interesting facts about nuclear energy.
 It is the most efficient form of energy (up to 99% efficient) and has recently been awarded green energy status.
 There is also no need to worry about possible incidents.
-Reactors are very advanced and if there is a malfunction, it would have no consequences as the reactor is immediately shut down and immersed in water, which prevents further reactions.
+Reactors are very advanced and in the event of a failure, there would be no consequences as the reactor is immediately shut down and immersed in water, which prevents further reactions.